 About The Lithuanian National Museum

-The Lithuanian National Museum is made up of a series of museums, all located within the areas where the city’s castles once stood.
-The only surviving structure of these castles, the Gediminas Tower is also part of the National Museum.
+The Lithuanian National Museum is a series of museums that are located within the areas where the city’s castles once stood.
+The only surviving structure of these castles, the Gediminas Tower, is also part of the National Museum.

 Two of the main exhibition locations of the Lithuanian National Museum are the city’s Old and New Arsenals, which together house a series of exhibits chronicling the country’s history up to World War Two.

 The Old Arsenal mainly focuses on prehistoric Lithuania through a vast archaeological collection and also has a medieval exhibit up to the thirteenth century.
 Meanwhile, the New Arsenal picks up from the thirteenth century with the establishment of the state of Lithuania and up to the early twentieth century.

 The main departments within both the Old and New Arsenal complexes are History and Latest History, Archaeology, Ethnography, Numismatics, and Iconography, which totals around 800,000 items.

 Other buildings include the House of Histories, The Gediminas Castle Tower (which is also the most visited site within the complex), The House of Signatories, The Bastion of Vilnius Defence Wall, Kazys Varnelis House-Museum, The Former Detention House, Jonas Basanavičius Birthplace, Vincas Kurdirka Museum, and the Jonas Šliūpas Museum.